ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ## 3. **Create and Name Your Data Pipeline**
-Name your data pipeline, recommended to be "LoadRawTaxiData".
+Name your data pipeline, recommended to be `LoadRawTaxiData`.
 Select 'Pipeline Activity' and then 'Copy Data'.

 ![Step](../media/1/3.jpg)